vektorlab/pyvideo2/content/posts/pycon_2009_scrape_the_web_strategies_for_programming_websites_that_don't_expect_it_(part_3_of_3).md

 Speakers: []
 Tags: [pycon, pycon2009, scraping]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-ScrapeTheWebStrategiesForProgrammingWebsitesThatDontExp728-232.jpg'
-Title: '"PyCon 2009: Scrape the Web: Strategies for programming websites that don''t expect it (Part 3 of 3)"'
+Title: 'PyCon 2009: Scrape the Web: Strategies for programming websites that don''t expect it (Part 3 of 3)'
 ---

 [VIDEO HAS ISSUES: Speaker walked away from the mic most of the time.]
 Do you